carpentry-org/p/README.md

 # p

-*Notice*: This is now part of the standard library as `Debug.trace` and should be treated as an archive for posteriority.
+*Notice*: This is now part of the standard library as `Debug.trace` and this repository should be treated as an archive for posteriority.

 A simple printing utility for Carp.